dylanpeifer/deepgroebner/README.md

 Defaults are provided for all arguments in the script.

-For example, we can train an agent on 3-20-10-uniform using
+For example, we can train an agent on 3-20-10-weighted using

     python run.py --variables 3 --degree 20 --generators 10 \
-                  --degree_distribution uniform \
+                  --degree_distribution weighted \
-                  --value_model agent --value_updates 0
+                  --value_model degree --value_updates 0

 By default, the script will create a subdirectory in `data/runs` where it will store TensorBoard logs, model checkpoints, and a complete list of script